 The Soviet Red Army under General Georgy Zhukov launches Operation Uranus, the great Soviet counteroffensive that turned the tide in the Battle of Stalingrad.

 On June 22, 1941, despite the terms of the Nazi-Soviet Pact of 1939, Nazi Germany launched a massive invasion against the USSR.
 Aided by its greatly superior air force, the German army raced across the Russian plains, inflicting terrible casualties on the Red Army and the Soviet population.
 With the assistance of troops from their Axis allies, the Germans conquered vast territory, and by mid October the great Russian cities of Leningrad and Moscow were under siege.
 However, the Soviets held on, and the coming of winter forced the German offensive to pause.

 Soviet leader Joseph Stalin was determined to liberate the city named after him, and in November he ordered massive reinforcements to the area.
-On November 19, General Zhukov launched a great Soviet counteroffensive out of the rubble of Stalingrad.
+On November 19, General Zhukov launched a great Soviet counteroffensive.
 German command underestimated the scale of the counterattack, and the Sixth Army was quickly overwhelmed by the offensive, which involved 500,000 Soviet troops, 900 tanks, and 1,400 aircraft.
 Within three days, the entire German force of more than 200,000 men was encircled.